 Today, Tel Aviv-Yafo is already feeling the impacts of heat in the amount of money spent on irrigation each month.
 In the past 10 years, irrigation spending has exponentially increased in Tel Aviv.
-And with more extreme heat, resource constraints on first responders and the medical sector are expected to increase in Israel.
-With projected risks to infrastructure, greater public capital may be needed to retrofit towards future climate conditions.
+And with more extreme heat, resource constraints on first responders and the medical sector are expected to increase in Israel.31 With projected risks to infrastructure, greater public capital may be needed to retrofit towards future climate conditions.

-Heat impacts household expenses.
+Heat impacts household expenses and mobility.

-As air conditioning usage increases, so do the household and public expenses used to cool homes and public buildings.
+As air conditioning usage increases, so do the household and public expenses used to cool homes and public buildings.32 Further, as heat increases, so too do household transportation costs as residents become more likely to favor driving over public transportation associated with walking and waiting times at stations.
+Lack of shade and seating at bus stops, for example, is interwoven with heat impacts particularly for those reliant on public transit.
 For the most vulnerable, added financial instability decreases community capacity to adapt.